Puppet-Finland/puppet-ipa/REFERENCE.md

 ### <a name="easy_ipa--named"></a>`easy_ipa::named`

-== Class: easy_ipa::named
+fragments.

-Prepare the integrated named-pkcs11 service for local configuration fragments.
 This is only supposed to work on RHEL/CentOS.

 ### <a name="easy_ipa--packetfilter--server"></a>`easy_ipa::packetfilter::server`